shazow/colorlib/README.md

 # Colorlib

 Colorlib is a collection of color manipulation functions in Javascript.
-Colorlib was originally created for [colorblendy.com](http://colorblendy.com).

-Created by Andrey Petrov, released under the MIT license.
+Released under the MIT license.

 ## Contents